 What am I supposed to circle?

 You are supposed to circle what you think is action music.
 Look or listen for unique musical moments.
 Pay attention when there is music that pops out of the texture.
 Is there music that is particularly interesting or that makes you think of a specific action?
-If you were to watch a movie would you expect to see a specific action with this music?
+If you were to watch a movie, would you expect to see a specific action with this music?
 If so, that is the music you will want to circle.
 Again, we are just gathering information at this point.
 We will talk about what to do with this circle later.
 For now, it is enough to identify it and let your imagination start to work on what action might go with that music.

 Here is an example of what it might look like

 - Overthinking it.
-If you all of a sudden find that everything or nothing on the page is action music you are probably overthinking.
+If all of a sudden you find that everything or nothing on the page is action music, you are probably overthinking.

 - Stress about whether or not you are right or wrong.
 This isn’t an exact science.
-There is room for artistic decision making here.
+There is room for artistic decision-making here.
 What one person hears as action music might not be heard that way by someone else.
 One person might hear particular action music and imagine that it belongs to someone sitting down when someone else imagines it is a bird flying.
 This difference in interpretation is what will ultimately lead to your performance being unique and valuable.